katesully/2800-202310-DTC08/README.md

 7. Go to your saved maps by clicking the icon in the middle of the bottom nav bar.
 8. Now you can track your own progress on that map using the steps above (under "users can check off steps they have completed of roadmaps")!

-## 4. Technologies and Resources Used
+## 4. Technologies, Resources, and Credits
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.
 * We used Node.js v18.13.0 and express v4.18.2 for our backend.
 * We used MongoDBAtlas for our database.